Fullbaro/web_scraper_universal/README.md

 2.  `python main.py`
     -   **- -auto:** No GUI.
 After a starting URL provided, automatically finds all links on page and saves each page in **scraped_pages** folder. **WARNING: Can stuck in infinite loop -> Feel free to cancel run with CTR+C**
     -   **- -no-format:** By default it only saves the text content of page.
 If no-format provided, all html tags and js code saved.
-3. In the popup windows provide a starting URL.
+3. In the popup dialog provide a starting URL.
 Later you can navigate to every page and save its content.
-4. By pressing the SCRAPE button the all data on page gets saved in **scraped_pages** folder.
+4. By pressing the SCRAPE button, all data on page gets saved in **scraped_pages** folder.